mitranim/mitranim.github.io/src/html/thoughts/cheating-for-performance-pjax.md

 have this in the form of analytics and UI widgets.
 When transitioning to a new page, that code must be re-executed to modify the new document body.

-Existing pjax libraries tend to emit a custom event when transitioning to a new location, and expect you to register a listener to rerun any DOM-related code.
+Before a transition, you'll need to perform teardown like unmounting React components or destroying jQuery plugins.
+Do that in a document-level `simple-pjax-before-transition` event listener.

+After a transition, you'll need to run the same setup as on the first page load.
+Do that in a document-level `simple-pjax-after-transition` event listener.

-With `simple-pjax`, I opted for something more automatic: it reruns any inline scripts found in the new document body, and emits the native `DOMContentLoaded` event as a signal for the code that needs to be rerun.
-So far, this worked for me.
-You'll need to examine your code and decide which approach fits it best.
+`simple-pjax` also reruns any inline scripts found in the new document body, which makes it compatible out-of-the-box with common analytics snippets.

 You'll also need to take special care of widget libraries with a fragile DOM lifecycle, like Angular or Polymer.
 They break when document body is replaced.